-- Avoid going against the prevailing trend
+- Going against the trend is a high-risk proposition

 - Enter orders to the long (buy) from support